YashGunjal16/Deep-Learning/README.md

 - **Input (X)**: `[[0, 0], [0, 1], [1, 0], [1, 1]]`
 - **Output (y)**: `[[0], [0], [0], [1]]`

-This dataset represents the binary inputs and their corresponding output for the AND operation.
+This dataset represents the binary inputs and their corresponding output for the OR operation.

 ### Task:
-The task is to train a neural network to predict the output of the AND operation based on the provided input combinations.
+The task is to train a neural network to predict the output of the OR operation based on the provided input combinations.
 The problem is a binary classification task.

 ---